 "It used to be my mother's," replied Jack.
 "We used to come here every weekend and help her with it.
 My father wanted her to make the whole thing into a rose garden because he didn't understand why she found it so beautiful.
-When she left I knew that unless I took charge of it then he would probably either flatten it all and hire people to grow the roses or he'd just sell the land.
+When she died I knew that unless I took charge of it then he would probably either flatten it all and hire people to grow the roses or he'd just sell the land.
 This is the only place where I still feel close to her.
 It helps me remember, and forget."

-"When did she leave?"
+"When did she die?"
 I asked quietly.